nire0510/jsoq/README.md

   jsoq.from(data).order('index'); //-> jsoq
   jsoq.from(data).order('index asc', 'age', 'isActive desc'); //-> jsoq
   ```
-* `.rightJoin(json: any[], property: string)` - Merges two JSON arrays based on a property.
+* `.rightJoin(json: any[], property: string, fromProperty?: string)` - Merges two JSON arrays based on a property.
 Takes all objects from the right (second) JSON array.
+You may use fromProperty if the common property name is different in each array.
   ```javascript
   jsoq.from(data).rightJoin(data2, 'index'); //-> jsoq
   ```
-* `.select(property: string)` - Extracts specific properties from all objects in array, with an option to rename keys.
+* `.select(properties: string[])` - Extracts specific properties from all objects in array, with an option to rename keys.
   ```javascript
   jsoq.from(data).select('index'); //-> jsoq
   jsoq.from(data).select('index as i', 'isActive as a'); //-> jsoq